Liam-W-Smith/Liam-W-Smith.github.io/index.md

 I chose to investigate two applications of spectral graph theory, applying my knowledge of linear algebra to graph theoretic problems.
 My senior thesis is [available here](thesis.pdf).

-## Remote Sensing
+## Remote Sensing Coursework

+I've taken two geography courses on remote sensing using Google Earth Engine and I'm enrolled in a computer science course on image processing this spring.
+In my first remote sensing class, I learned the fundamentals of image interpretation and spatial analysis in Google Earth Engine, producing this [web app](https://lwsmith.users.earthengine.app/view/changing-ndvi-and-lst-in-cape-town) as a part of my final project.
-In my remote sensing class, we practiced the fundamentals of image processing in Google Earth Engine, learned more advanced topics like clustering and classification, and touched on other topics like drone imagery acquisition and image processing in ArcGIS Pro.
+In my second remote sensing class, we delved into advanced topics like clustering and classification using machine learning methods in and touched on other topics like drone imagery acquisition and image processing in ArcGIS Pro.
-If you're interested in seeing my remote sensing work, please visit the website we built for this class by [clicking here](https://sites.middlebury.edu/lwsmithremotesensing/).
+If you're interested in seeing this work, please visit the [website I built for this class](https://sites.middlebury.edu/lwsmithremotesensing/).

 ## Open Source GIS

 This section documents the work I've done in [GEOG 323: Open Source GIScience](https://gis4dev.github.io/).